dhilst/dhilst.github.io/_posts/2017-04-07-FreeBSD-enabling-online-kernel-debug.md

 ---
 layout: post
-title: Online debugging on FreeBSD.
+title: FreeBSD, enabling kernel debugging.
-tags: [debug, FreeBSD]
+tags: [debug, FreeBSD, kenrel]
 ---

 Create a new configuration file for kernel and add `KDB` and `DDB` options to it.